equinix-labs/terraform-equinix-metal-eks-anywhere/examples/lab/README.md

 There are various failure scenarios.
 For each scenario there is am optimal retry approach and a last ditch approach.

+* `At least one Admin is required.; Cannot remove the Organization Owner` Avoid adding any organization owner email addresses to the collaborator email list.
+Consider creating a new account using email aliases, for example, if your email address is "example@example.com", "example+eks001@example.com" may also be used in some server environments.
+  To clear the state of an organization owner that was added as a collaborator, run `terraform state rm 'module.lab["me@example.com"].equinix_metal_organization_member.user[0]`, remove the email address from the email list, and run `terraform apply`.
 * eksa-admin failed to provision
   <!-- TODO: fix notes -->
 * nodes failed to provision